Giclee Prints available of above image.

 house in Duke Street and mocked the bills which announced the sale of

 my property.
-Women screamed, offering me their garters that I should
+Women screamed, offering me their garters, so that I should

 hang myself thereby and men raged, advising me to cut my own throat.

-I downed another bottle of brandy and shut out their clamour.
+I glugged another bottle of brandy to shut out their clamour.

 However, I seemed to have one remaining friend – someone who knew of

 my predilection for Colchester oysters.
 A barrel had been left for me at